 Fake recovery companies advertise their services, making you believe that they will help you get your money back from a scam.

 They can also find victims by buying email lists from other scammers.
-These lists contain email address and other contact information of scam victims.
+These lists contain email addresses and other contact information of scam victims.

-Sometimes it can even be the same scammer who got you once, contact you again from a different email address or phone number, offering you their fake money recovery service.
+Sometimes it can even be the same scammer who got you once, contacting you again from a different email address or phone number, offering you their fake money recovery service.

 Often the company which has scammed you will contact you and say they are offering refunds to dissatisfied customers.
 They just need to charge you a processing fee and then they will be able to release the money to you.